-5. Pollution Prevention/Good Housekeeping for Municipal Operations a.
+5. Pollution Prevention/Good Housekeeping for Municipal Operations

+- a.
 The Permittee shall develop, implement, and maintain a program that will prevent or reduce the discharge of pollutants in storm water run-off from municipal operations to the maximum extent practicable.
-The program elements shall include, at a minimum, the following:

-- i.
-An inventory of all municipal facilities, including municipal facilities that have the potential to discharge pollutants via storm water runoff; - ii.
+The program elements shall include, at a minimum, the following: - i.
+An inventory (to include name and location) of all municipal facilities.
+Evaluate and determine which municipal facilities have the potential to discharge pollutants via storm water runoff; - ii.
 Strategies for the implementation of BMPs to reduce litter, floatables and debris from entering the MS4 and evaluate those BMPs annually to determine their effectiveness.
-If a BMP is determined to be ineffective or infeasible, then the BMP must be modified.
+If a BMP is determined to be ineffective or infeasible, then an alternate BMP must be implemented.
 The Permittee shall also develop a plan to remove litter, floatable and debris material from the MS4, including proper disposal of waste removed from the system; - iii.
-A Standard Operating Procedures (SOP) detailing good housekeeping practices to be employed at appropriate municipal facilities and during municipal operations that may include, but not limited to, the following: - 1.
-Equipment washing; - 2.
-Street sweeping; - 3.
-Maintenance of municipal roads including public streets, roads, and highways, including but not limited to unpaved roads, owned, operated, or under the responsibility of the Permittee; - 4.
-Storage and disposal of chemicals, Pesticide, Herbicide and Fertilizers (PHFs) and waste materials; - 5.
-Vegetation control, cutting, removal, and disposal of the cuttings; - 6.
-Vehicle fleets/equipment maintenance and repair; - 7.
-External Building maintenance; and - 8.
-Materials storage facilities and storage yards. - iv.
+Standard Operating Procedures (SOPs) detailing good housekeeping practices to be employed at municipal facilities (that have the potential to discharge pollutants via stormwater runoff) and during municipal operations that may include, but not limited to, the following: - (1) Equipment washing; - (2) Street sweeping;

+- (3) Maintenance of municipal roads including public streets, roads, and highways, including but not limited to unpaved roads, owned, operated, or under the responsibility of the Permittee; - (4) Storage, use, and disposal of chemicals, Pesticide, Herbicide and Fertilizers (PHFs) and waste materials; - (5) Vegetation control, cutting, removal, and disposal of the cuttings; - (6) Vehicle fleets/equipment maintenance and repair; - (7) External Building maintenance; and - (8) Materials storage facilities and storage yards. - iv.
 A program for inspecting municipal facilities for good housekeeping practices, including BMPs.
 The program shall include checklists and procedures for correcting noted deficiencies; - v.
 A training program for municipal facility staff in good housekeeping practices as outlined in the SOP developed pursuant to Part III.B.5.a.iii; and - b.
 The Permittee shall include within the SWMPP the following information: - i.
 The inventory of municipal facilities required by Part III.B.5.a.i; - ii.
-Schedule for developing the SOP of good housekeeping practices required by Part III.B.5.a.iii; - iii.
-An inspection plan and schedule, including checklists and any other materials needed to comply with Part III.B.5.a.iv; and - iv.
-A description of the training program and training schedule required by Part III.B.5.a.v. - c.
+Evaluate and include a discussion of how effectiveness is measured for Part III.B.5.a.ii; - iii.
+Schedule for developing the SOP of good housekeeping practices required by Part III.B.5.a.iii; - iv.
+An inspection plan and schedule to include inspection frequency, checklists, and any other materials needed to comply with Part III.B.5.a.iv; and - v.
+A description of the training program and training schedule to include training frequency required by Part III.B.5.a.v. - c.
 The Permittee shall report each year in the annual report the following information: - i.
 Any updates to the municipal facility inventory; - ii.
 An estimated amount of floatable material collected from the MS4 as required by Part III.B.5.a.ii; - iii.
 Any updates to the inspection plan - iv.
 The number of inspections conducted; and - v.
-Any updates to the SOP of good housekeeping practices.
+Any updates to the SOP of good housekeeping practices. - d.

-- d.
 The Permittee shall maintain the following information and make it available upon request: - i.
 Records of inspections and corrective actions, if any; and - ii.
 Training records including the dates of each training activities and names of personnel in attendance.